Particles

 Note

-Particle visualization is currently a work in progress.
+Particle visualization is currently a work in progress with limited functionality.

 Simple particle visualization can be performed by writing H5Part compatible files which can be read by VisIt.
 This is done through the function writeH5Part in the DischargeIO namespace, with the following signature: